 The EasySense sensor can be configured through NFC (near field communication) using a smart phone with the EasySense NFC app.
 NFC is the set of protocols that enables electronic devices to establish radio communication with each other by touching the devices together or bringing them into proximity to a distance of typically 0.4"/1cm or less.
 Parameters for lighting controls can all be configured.
 (See the Lighting control section.)

 RF antenna

 The RF antenna allows communication via RF technology.
 It should not be covered by metal and should be exposed to free air to ensure there is sufficient range.
-This functionality is not available in SNS100.

 Infared (IR) receiver